5 Uses for UV Disinfection

 Water Disinfection & Wastewater Treatment

 Facilities can also use UV light to disinfect water and even for wastewater treatment.
 Because UV disinfection is a physical process and does not require adding any chemicals to the water to clean it, this can be a very safe and effective option.
 UV light can reduce the incidence of parasites such as cryptosporidia or giardia, which can be resistant even to chemical disinfection.
 One facility in New York uses UV light to treat more than 2 billion gallons of water a day for use in New York City.

 While wastewater treatment must take place on a much larger scale, UV light can play a major role in this process as well, even taking the place of chlorination.
 While UV light is not used as a sole disinfection protocol, it has become quite common in many metropolitan areas as part of the wastewater treatment process.

 It should come as no surprise that UV light can be useful for disinfecting surfaces in healthcare facilities and other spaces.
-In fact, Far-UV light such as that in the Far-UV Sterilray™ can destroy active viruses and other pathogens on a surface in just a matter of seconds.
-In this case, UV in healthcare facilities, for example, can be much more efficient and effective than other cleaning and disinfecting options.
+In fact, UV light can destroy active viruses and other pathogens on a surface in just a matter of seconds.
+In this case, UV in healthcare facilities, can be much more efficient and effective than other cleaning and disinfecting options.

 In addition to stationary surfaces like countertops, tables, and floors, UV light is a popular disinfection solution for equipment.
 For example, laboratories that risk contamination may use UV to disinfect goggles, glassware, or other laboratory instruments.
 As with other applications, the UV light has the benefit of being effective but also dry and simple, unlike washing or bleaching, which can leave residue and moisture behind.